 • Micro marketing environment: Say your business relies on a network of suppliers, distributors, and retailers to get your products to the customer.
 It’s wise to build good relationships with these vendors, as any changes can influence your marketing strategy.

-• Macro marketing environment: The shockwaves from the COVID-19 pandemic are still hitting marketers — first, social distancing and remote work changed how we market goods and services.
+• Macro marketing environment: The shockwaves from the COVID-19 pandemic are still hitting marketers.
+First, remote work changed how we market goods and services.
 Now, inflation and the rising cost of living loom large over the macro marketing environment.

 Benefits of monitoring your marketing environment

 The marketing environment is continuously evolving.
-Your team may bring in new members, customer tastes and needs change, or, as we saw in 2020, a worldwide pandemic can turn the working world upside down.
+Your team may bring in new members, or customer tastes and needs may change.

 Monitoring your marketing environments empowers your business to make strategic marketing decisions before it’s too late.
 Other benefits of tracking your marketing environment include:

-• Being more prepared for micro- or macro-environmental changes — you work from a place of power when you have data that positions your business marketing for success
+• Being more prepared for micro or macro changes in your marketing environment, as you work from a place of power when you have data that positions your business marketing for success

 • Gaining useful, qualitative information about your marketing environment, which helps develop successful marketing campaign strategies